gottesmm/swift-evolution/proposals/0000-partial-consumption-and-reinitialization-of-noncopyable-fields-of-noncopyable-types.md

 }
 ```

-We propose relaxing these restrictions to allow for code like the above to be
+and avoid needing to destroy the rest of the MicroServiceRequest just to close
-written.
+and thus consume our read socket.

 ## Detailed design